soundpress/RulesOfNYC/docs/c01/index.rst

       (ii) the boiler or boilers shall be enclosed in a one hour fire resistive enclosure with a one-hour fireproof self-closing door opening into a ventilated vestibule similarly enclosed and entered by a one-hour fireproof self-closing door opening into the interior of the premises or establishment.

-   (2) The ceiling of all such boiler rooms as required in § 5-02(e)(1) and the adjoining entrance vestibule referred to in 2 RCNY § 5-02(e)(1)(ii) above, shall be fire-retarded with one-hour fire resistive material.
+   (2) The ceiling of all such boiler rooms as required in 2 RCNY § 5-02(e)(1) and the adjoining entrance vestibule referred to in 2 RCNY § 5-02(e)(1)(ii) above, shall be fire-retarded with one-hour fire resistive material.

    (3) Non-fireproof partitions and ceilings within six feet of any dry cleaning unit using a combustible solvent shall be fire-retarded with one-hour fire resistive materials and doors and with two approved automatic wet pipe sprinkler heads located over each cleaning unit; these sprinkler heads may have their source of supply from the house water system.